 Save consultation into patient record

-The provider system saves the consultation notes into the patient’s electronic record.
+The provider system saves the consultation notes into the patient’s electronic record at the federated GP practice.

-Monitor system for new user input
+Wait three hours (locally configurable)

 The provider system waits three hours before the process moves on.
 This gives time for the clinician to make any necessary updates to the consultation to reduce the chance of the report being sent multiple times.

+The period of time that the clinical system waits before sending a message can be configured by each GP practice to meet their local needs.

 Further updates to the consultation?